-After the national finals are complete, the winning four students will be invited to attend the International Case Competition Finals that take place in São Paulo, Brazil on 1-4 April 2014.
-Teams are expected to arrive no later than Monday 31 March and to depart on Saturday 6 April.
+After the national finals are complete, the winning four students will be invited to attend the International Case Competition Finals that take place in Dubai, UAE on 13-16 April 2015.

-Find out if your country is participating, and contact your local KPMG representative for details of how to participate in your country.
+Find out if your country is participating (list will be available in September 2014) and contact your local KPMG representative for details of how to participate in your country.

 Teams can only compete in groups of four students.
 No exceptions are made for groups with more or fewer team members.